 All buildings on campus focus on environmentally sustainable design (ESD) to suit the sub-tropical climate of the Sunshine Coast.
-Some of the University's ESD strategies include:
+Some of these features include:

 - passive lighting and natural ventilation to minimise the use of non-renewable energy